-In this work the results of the measurements are presented for the ultrasonic sensor with the layer made from equimolar mixture of 5-[[1,3-dioxo-3-[4-(1-oxooctadecyl) phenyl] propyl] amino]-1,3-benzenedicarboxylic acid (DA) and cetylamine (CA) by means of Langmuir-Blodgett method.
+In this work the results of the measurements are presented for the ultrasonic sensor with the layer made from equimolar mixture of 5-[[1,3-dioxo-3-[4-(1-oxooctadecyl) phenyl] propyl] amino]-1,3-benzenedicarboxylc acid (DA) and cetylamine (CA) by means of Langmuir-Blodgett method.
 The layer is sensitive at different degree to the vapours of some volatile organic compounds as methanol, isopropanol, n-butanol, acetone, chloroform and toluene in the air.
 The tested layer is the most sensitive to n-butanol and toluene, less - to isopropanol and methanol, and least - to chloroform and acetone.
-These results were obtained with the help of the setup constructed in IFTR PAS.
-This setup enables the automatic measurements of differential frequency between two channels of the sensor delay line and the temperature in the chamber.